 Despite advertising itself as low-cost, Lightspeed has not joined the zero commission trend shared by most (if not all) major trading platforms.
 In fact, Lightspeed’s pricing model reflects the complexity and sophistication that defines the rest of its platform.
 First, depending on which market you choose for any given trade, Lightspeed may charge a routing fee attached to each trade.
 These are small, typically less than $0.01 per share, and vary widely by market and order type.
 You can see a full list of Lightspeed’s routing fees here.

 The service does offer significant volume discounts.
 Like routing prices, volume discounts can vary widely.
 For example, for its most active traders Lightspeed will cut stock commissions as low as $2.50 per trade or $0.0010 per share.
-Those prices are reserved for investors who trade more than 15 million shares per month.
+Those prices are reserved for investors who trade more than 15 million shares per month and over 10,000 trades per month.

 Effectiveness: How Well Does Lightspeed Work?